edalzell/statamic-charge/README.md

 * for a one-time charge pass in the `amount` (in cents), `description`, and optionally the `currency` as parameters on the tag
 * for a subscription, have a `plan` field in your form with the Stripe Plan
+  * if you want to discount the subscription, send a `coupon` value.
+See [Stripe's documentation](https://stripe.com/docs/subscriptions/discounts) for setting up discounts.
 * if you want to redirect the customer after the charge, use a `redirect` parameter
 * inside the tag, `success`, `errors` and `details` are available as variables
 * outside the tag use `{{ charge:success }}`, `{{ charge:errors }}` and `{{ charge:details }}` instead.